jeffskinnerbox/ubuntu-desktop/README.md

 Specifically, what if your want to run in Ubuntu a X Windows GUI application in your host's window (aka [X Forwarding][01])?
 What if you want to run a full [Ubuntu desktop environment][02]?
-An of course I would want to cut & paste accross the host and guest systems, access external devices via the hosts USB ports, and share files between the host & guest virtual machine.
+An of course I would want to cut & paste across the host and guest systems, access external devices via the hosts USB ports, and share files between the host & guest virtual machine.
 How can this be done?

-The `Vagrantfile` in this repository is just such an implemenation and is a working example for [Ubuntu 16.04 using the Gnome Desktop][06].
+The `Vagrantfile` in this repository is just such an implementation and is a working example for [Ubuntu 16.04 using the Gnome Desktop][06].

 Ultimately, I want to creating Ubuntu Desktop [Vagrant base box][07].
-The implmentation here isn't for a base box yet but it does have the Vagrantfile from which a base box could be created.
+The implementation here isn't for a base box yet but it does have the Vagrantfile from which a base box could be created.
 Basically, this is the `Vagrantfile` to create a Vagrant virtual machine with a full Ubuntu GUI Desktop, along with X-Forwarding, cut & paste, USB port support, and disk file sharing.

-On top of this, I loadup the virtual machine with all the basic development envirnment tools I like to have on hand for any work I would do.
+On top of this, I loaded up the virtual machine with all the basic development environment tools I like to have on hand for any work I would do.

 Sources: